cyhsuannnnn/11501_CS203A/README.md

 # 11501_CS203A
-This is my first homework for Data Structure.
+This is my first homework for Data Structures.

 ## Course Information
 - **Course Number:** 11501_CS203A